Milk-Cool/CheburChat/README.md

 # CheburChat
-An offline local chat for your ESP-32
+An offline local chat for your ESP board